cyberark/cyberark-conjur-cli/CONTRIBUTING.md

 ### Add a Git tag

-1. Once your changes have been reviewed and merged into master, tag the version using `git tag -s v0.1.1` for example.
+1. Once your changes have been reviewed and merged into main, tag the version using `git tag -s v0.1.1` for example.
 Note this requires you to be able to sign releases.
 Consult the [github documentation on signing commits](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/managing-commit-signature-verification) on how to set this up.